dddiaz/dddiaz.com/content/post/goals-2022-review/index.md

 This new technology has definitely made my life a little easier, and improved my time in range, but I still think there is more work to do.

+BTW if continuous glucose monitoring sounds interesting to you, I wrote a blog post about how I used it, apple watch health data, and machine learning to retroactively predict which days I exercised.
+You can check out the post here: https://dddiaz.com/post/glucose-datascience/

 ### Social 🕺
 Last Year I also wrote that I wanted to be a better listener.
 I think I have made some progress on it, but I still think there are always ways to improve.

 I also had a goal to connect with old and new friends.
-I think I definately did that this year, and I am looking forward to doing it even more so next year!
+I think I definitely did that this year, and I am looking forward to doing it even more so next year!
 Isolation during the pandemic was hard for me, so I am doing what I can to cherish moments outside and with friends.